sjoulbak/serial_lora_communicator/README.md

 is connected to my Pi with USB -> Micro USB.

 With this project we can send "commands" to the open LoRa network.
 Please keep in mind that the Wemos also needs some firmware for this.
-(This is work in progress)
+This firmware can be found [here](https://github.com/sjoulbak/serial_lora_client)

 ## Questions